Guh314/nvim_config/README.md

 ### TreeSitter

-Parsing breaks when handling a big php file with html tags and php and javascript code.
++ Parsing breaks when handling a big php file with html tags and php and javascript code.

 ### Telescope

-clangd error when trying to install telescope-fzf-native.nvim
++ clangd error when trying to install telescope-fzf-native.nvim

 ### Markview.nvim

-Marview.nvim not propperly displaying colors in normal mode using tokyonight-day in first load, switching colors and back fixes it.
++ Marview.nvim not propperly displaying colors in normal mode using tokyonight-day in first load, switching colors and back fixes it.
 It may or may not be random.

 ## LSP

-Elm formatter creates a frame that doesn't close when a file is written with a semantically incorrect syntax.
++ Elm formatter creates a frame that doesn't close when a file is written with a semantically incorrect syntax.

++ Taking too much memory upwards of 3.5GBs.
+Urgently find how to lazyload the LSPs.

++ PHPActor will freeze a computer in a file longer than 5k lines.

++ Check for memory leaks in PHPActor from Mason Package into LSPConfig in files bigger than 5k lines.

 # TODO
 + Propperly config neorg.
 + Config neorg under n for +notes.
 + Lazy Load as much of the LSPs as possible to not slowdown neovim.
 + Lua LSP broke on Windows.
-+ Propperly config Everforest Theme.
++ Stop Adding themes.
 + Consider making a theme.
 + Name this.
 + Sort the things that are only used by Windows from what is used also on Linux but it may or may not be optional.